-Step 19: Bending the enclosure rod into it's socket
+Step 18: Bending the enclosure rod into its socket

-Bend the rod and insert the bottom end into the socket on the frame (Figure 19).
-Ensure that the rod is pushed right down into its socket and locked in place by the C-Clip.
+Bend the rod and insert the bottom end into the socket near the leg.
+Ensure that the rod is pushed right down into its socket and locked into place by the C-clip.
 Next, insert the enclosure rod on the opposite side of the trampoline.